Sandi Jackson: Campaign

 The Jackson family (Sandi, Rev. Jesse Jackson Sr., and Congressman Jesse Jackson, Jr.) have occasionally not seen eye to eye with Mayor Daley.
 In fact, Congressman Jackson was considering contesting Daley for Mayor until the Democratic Party success in the 2006 fall elections made it clear he could be very productive by remaining in Congress because of his party's majority.
 Sandi Jackson, who is credited with encouraging Jackson, Jr. to run for Congress, had been supportive of the idea of him running for mayor.
 William Beavers had been a longtime Daley ally.
 However, Jackson says she has good relations with the Daleys, especially Bill Daley.

 Jackson took leave from her position as deputy political director of training for the Democratic National Committee to run and her husband bought up the billboards in the ward to post an image of the couple.
 Jackson, Jr. had acquired the rights to 1,800 billboards in the city in preparation for his own possible mayoral candidacy.
 He relinquished the rights to all but those useful to his wife in her ward and a few candidates that he endorsed.
 Jackson, Jr. invested US$200,000 in his wife's campaign to pay for billboards, mailers, phone banks, a campaign manager and other professional staffers.
 William Beavers was unimpressed with the spending and had his employees remind voters that Jackson did not live in the Ward and his daughter did.
-William Beavers attempted to make Jackson's Washington residence an issue, and there was mudslinging in the public press between the Beavers and the Jacksons.
+William Beavers attempted to make Jackson's Washington residence an issue, and there was mudslinging in the public press between the Beaverses and the Jacksons.
 Jackson campaigned for the 7th ward alderman position based on the issues of economy, education, and public safety.
 She also described the lakefront ward as prime commercial real estate ripe for development.